 The cardiology service is supported by three on-site clinical cardiologists, Dr. Joshua Stern, Dr. Lance Visser, and Dr. Catherine Gunther-Harrington.
 Additionally, programmatic collaborations exist with our UCVMC-San Diego division of cardiology that houses the clinical specialists, Dr. Joao Orvahlo and Dr. Timothy Hodge.
 This programmatic link supports resident training through combined journal club activities and some research collaborations.

-The residency program in cardiology is currently directed by Dr. Joshua Stern.
+The residency program in cardiology is currently directed by Dr. Lance Visser.
 Residents will be assigned to a primary mentor upon acceptance into the program.

 Applications will be reviewed as they are received.
 In person interviews are highly encouraged and will be by invitation only.
-Interview dates are reserved for December 8, 2017 and January 5, 2018.
+Interviews will be held on December 13, 2019.